anayaHiberus/redmineeditor/src/main/resources/com/hiberus/anaya/redmineeditor/Readme.txt

 - Enter the url (or its id) of one or multiple issues to load and add them.

 Actions:
-- Reload: press it to fetch data from Redmine
+- Discard and reload: Fetches remote data, overrides local changes.
+- Save and reload: Uploads modified data to Redmine.
+The app is kept open.
-- Save: press it to upload modified data to Redmine.
-Asks to exit or reload afterwards.
+- Save and exit: Uploads modified data to Redmine.
+Exits the app afterwards.